-Amazon SageMaker Ground Truth helps you build training datasets for machine learning.
-Ground Truth will label your content (images, audio, text, etc) by guiding a human labeler step-by-step in a process called a workflow.
-Three groups of humans can provide labels using these workflows: Amazon Mechanical Turk workers, your employees, or third party vendors.
-Ground Truth can also learn from these labels and label objects automatically.
+Amazon SageMaker Ground Truth helps you build training datasets for ML.
+SageMaker Ground Truth will label your content (images, audio, text, etc.) by guiding a human labeler step-by-step in a process called a workflow.
+Three groups of humans can provide labels using these workflows: Amazon Mechanical Turk workers, your employees, or third-party vendors.
+SageMaker Ground Truth can also learn from these labels and label objects automatically.

-You pay for each labeled object (which can be an image, an audio recording, a section of text, etc.) whether it’s labeled automatically by Ground Truth or by a human labeler.
+You pay for each labeled object (such as an image, an audio recording, or a section of text) whether it’s labeled automatically by SageMaker Ground Truth or by a human labeler.
 If you use a vendor or Mechanical Turk to provide labels, you pay an additional cost per labeled object.
 If you use your employees for labeling, there is no additional cost per labeled object.

 3D point clouds

-A manufacturing company uses machine learning to classify images of their products.
+A manufacturing company uses ML to classify images of their products.
 To train their model, they label 40,000 images with product names.
 Using the built-in workflow for image classification, their employees label all 40,000 images.

 Because the company used internal employees, the price for the 40,000 human-labeled images is the same $0.08 per image.